tonyping/now-examples/storybook/README.md

 $ now init storybook
 ```

+> The only change made is to amend the output directory to `"public"` in the build script.

 ## Deploying this Example

 Once initialized, you can deploy the Storybook example with just a single command: